viniciusarruda/viniciusarruda.github.io/_posts/projects/2017-08-20-cellular-automata.md

 ![Unable to display image]({{ site.url }}/images/cagif.gif)
 <br><sub>*Game of Life.*</sub>
 {: .center-small-image}

-Here are the links to download a simple code in C that generate the two-dimensional cellular automaton with the Game of Life’s rule.

-The link below is a code to generate a file with a grid, and you have to modify it by replacing the dashes with zeros  where you want.
-The dash is a dead cell and zero, is an alive cell.
-This file will be the first generation of Game of Life and will be given as input to other program[*1].

-The link below is a simple code to a program[1] that receives as input a file with the start grid and the dimension of a grid.
-Note: To work , the dimension given to the program above have to be the same that this program.

 <div markdown="0" style="text-align: center"><a href="https://github.com/viniciusarruda/cellular-automata" target="_blank" class="btn">CHECKOUT THE CODE ON GITHUB</a></div>